hackalog/vectorizers_playground/README.md

 conda activate docmap_playground
 ```

-Now you're ready to run `jupyter notebook` and explore the notebooks in the `notebooks` directory.
+Now you're ready to run `jupyter notebook` (or jupyterlab) and explore the notebooks in the `notebooks` directory.

-For more instructions on setting up and maintaining your environment (including how to point your environment at your custom forks and work in progress) see [Setting up and Maintaining your Conda Environment Reproducibly](framework-docs/conda-environments.md).
+For more instructions on setting up and maintaining your environment (including how to point your environment at your custom forks and work in progress) see [Setting up and Maintaining your Conda Environment Reproducibly](reference/easydata/conda-environments.md).

 ### Loading Datasets